klayoutmatthias/canvas2canvas/README.md

 KLayout Python module as a websockets client

+NOTE: this is a demonstrator.
+It shows the basic idea, but lacks fancy styling and many potential features.
+It does not use any JavaScript libraries and only plain CSS.

 ## Getting the KLayout Python module

 You will need a KLayout Python module with Qt-less canvas enabled.